Cake raises $5 million for a swipeable mobile browser

 IMG_0819

-Above: Cake setup screens.
+Above: Cake browser and setup screens.
 Cake lets you pick your search engine thanks to relationships with various search partners.
 (Disclosure: Yahoo Search is operated by Oath, TechCrunch’s parent company.)

 In the case of searching for a particular news item, that may mean you’ll find yourself swiping through stories from news sources you otherwise may have skipped – like CNN or Fox News, depending on how you lean.